Transfer Azure Virtual Machine to Akamai Using Disk Images

 └-----------------------┴--------┴---------------┴--------------┘

-Click Save Changes.
-Then, reboot your Linode.
+5. Click Save Changes, then Reboot your Linode.

 Configure and Validate the Linode Instance

-Linode does not have a direct equivalent to Azure network security groups.
+Linode does not have a direct equivalent to Azure Network Security Groups.
 However, you can still implement a firewall with rules to control traffic.
 Options include:

 After completing your configurations, test your Linode instance to verify that the migration was successful.
 Validation steps may include:

-• Review Logs.
-Examine system and application logs for errors or warnings that might indicate migration-related issues.
+• Review Logs: Examine system and application logs for errors or warnings that might indicate migration-related issues.

 • Verify Externally Attached Storage: Ensure that any additional storage volumes, block devices, or network-attached storage are properly mounted and accessible.
 Check /etc/fstab entries and update disk mappings as needed.